-- Talk to your child about school.
-Take a positive interest in your child's work, including homework. - Attend Parents' Evening and other school events. - Make sure you know your child's attendance target.
+- Take a positive interest in your child's work, including homework. - Attend Parents' Evening and other school events. - Make sure you know your child's attendance target.
 All students should aim to achieve at least 97%. - Try not to make Dental/Medical appointments for your child in school time.
 When this cannot be avoided, send them in to school for the rest of the day.
 You should send the appointment letter/card as evidence with a note signed by you. - Only allow days off for genuine illness. - Make sure you contact the school straight away and send a signed note on their return.